There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Anna Kendrick (+4pts)

-Anna Kendrick always plays the same character.
+Anna Kendrick always plays the same character in almost every movie she is in.
 For A Simple Favor, this character worked.
-She is bubbly, quirky, and relatable.
-This works so well in this movie because the filmmakers clearly tried to create a unique thriller with light hearted filler (yay, that rhymed).
-In other words, this movie definitely had the plot of a thriller, but the filmmakers tried to connect all the dark plot points with light hearted humor.
+She was bubbly, quirky, and relatable, and it worked so well in this movie because the filmmakers clearly tried to create a unique thriller with light hearted filler.
+In other words, this movie definitely had the plot of a thriller, but the filmmakers tried to connect all the dark plot points with light hearted humor, which was where Anna Kendrick was so effective.

-Anna Kendrick is silly, but she is relatable, and complemented this story’s darkness very well.
-She is a very exaggerated version of an overachieving Mom, but she is definitely more relatable than any of the other characters in the story.
-Where audiences will connect with the character is her cluelessness as to what is going on and her desire to help her friend.
-If you have seen Anna Kendrick in any other movie, then you know what to expect from her here.
-Fortunately, this movie benefited from having her in it.
+Anna Kendrick was silly, but she was relatable, and she complemented this story’s darkness very well.
+She was a very exaggerated version of an overachieving Mom, but she was definitely more relatable than any of the other characters in the story.
+Audiences will relate to her, because of her cluelessness regarding what was going on, but they will also appreciate her desire to help her friend.
+If you have seen Anna Kendrick in any other movie, then you know what to expect from her here, but I thought this movie benefited from having her in it—except for the climax, unfortunately.

 Con: The Vlog (-4pts)

 I have complimented the writing of this movie quite a bit, but the vlog concept was definitely the writer’s weakest area.
 It seemed like Stephanie’s vlog was used whenever the writers had written themselves into a corner.
-There is no possible way for Stephanie to know where Emily is because she is a stay at home mom?
-The vlog will solve it!
-There is no way for Stephanie to contact Emily?
-The vlog will solve that too!
+There was no possible way for Stephanie to know where Emily was because Stephanie was simply a stay at home mom without the resources of a police officer or detective?
+The vlog solved that issue, no problem!
+There was no way for Stephanie to contact a certain character who had gone dark?
+No problem, the vlog was able to solve that too.

-What if the filmmakers want to make a sequel to this movie?
-The vlog will even set that up.
-Whenever the writers ran into a corner and struggled to move the plot along, it was the vlog that got them out of it.
-It was a huge plot device, if I have ever seen one.
-The writing in this movie was mostly really strong, but the vlog was blatant, lazy writing.
+They even used the vlog to set something up for a potential sequel.
+Literally whenever the writers ran into a corner and struggled to move the plot along, it was the vlog that got them out of it.
+It was a blatant, lazy plot device if I have ever seen one.
+The writing in this movie was mostly really strong, but the vlog was the weak link in that chain.

 Grade: B+ (86pts)